The SAT was first introduced in 1926, and since then it has continued to be a major test for college admissions standardized testing.

 Just for fun, try a few sample questions from the 1926 SAT:

 Despite its flaws, the introduction of the SAT was actually a huge game-changer for high school students.
-In the past, elite college would select from high schools that they knew well - often serving wealthy, white families.
-Now there was a way to compare students across the country to each other and identify promising students that didn't fit the traditional student mold.
-More and more schools starting requiring the SAT as part of their admissions.
+In the past, elite colleges would select from prestigious high schools that were known for serving wealthy, white families.
+The SAT enabled colleges to compare students across the country to each other and identify promising students that didn't fit the traditional student mold.
+Given these benefits, more and more colleges began requiring the SAT as part of their admissions.

 But remember how this was meant to be an "aptitude" test?
-People started noticing problems with the idea that this test studied aptitude.
+Over time, that became an issue.
+People began pointing out flaws in the claim that the SAT only measures students’ aptitude.

-First, test prep companies began showing that they could improve test scores through dedicated prep.
-This still holds true for today's SAT prep programs.
-This means that the test doesn't test purely innate ability - you CAN learn to get better on this test.
+First, test prep companies began showing that they could improve test scores through dedicated test prep (which still holds true for today's SAT prep programs).
+This means that the SAT doesn't test purely innate ability—you can learn to get better on this test.

 Second, ideas around education began changing.
-Where once people thought academic ability had to do with innate ability, we now know it has a lot to do with environmental factors and individual character.
+Whereas people once thought academic ability had to do with natural talent, we now know it has a lot to do with environmental factors and individual character.

-With all this controversy, the College Board decided to change the test name:
+With all this controversy, the College Board decided to change the test name again, this time calling it the Scholastic Assessment Test.

 1993: Scholastic Assessment Test

-Facing pressure behind the "aptitude" part of SAT, the College Board renames the test to the Scholastic Assessment Test.
+Facing pressure behind the "aptitude" part of the SAT, the College Board renamed the test to the Scholastic Assessment Test in 1993.
 Specifically, what we know as the SAT was called the SAT I: Reasoning Test.
 The subject tests were called SAT II: Subject Tests.

-This shift was response to the faulty idea that preparation for these tests would not improve score.
-By now, it was clear that test prep could improve SAT scores, and suggesting otherwise was misleading.
+This shift was in response to the faulty idea that preparation for these tests would not improve scores.
+It was clear that test prep could improve SAT scores, and suggesting otherwise was misleading.
+That’s why the word “aptitude” was removed from the name of the SAT in 1993.

 At this point, the College Board decided that the SAT should better assess student growth in "high school curricula" and test the skills used in college and career work.